At least 15 killed in Kabul suicide attack

 Story highlights

-- Taliban claim responsibility for Kabul attack on bus
+- Taliban claim responsibility for attack on a bus near Kabul military academy

 - Scores have died in a string of attacks this week in Afghanistan